 Binsar Wildlife Sanctuary spread over 45.59 square km at a height of 900 to 2500 meters with an average height of 2414 meters.
-The place is rich in flora and fauna, and is noted for mythological warfare between Golu Devata
+The place is rich in flora and fauna, and is noted for mythological warfare between Golu Devata and King of Binsar.

 Historically, Binsar was the capital state of Chand Kings who ruled Kumaon from 11th to 18th century AD.
 Binsar Wildlife Sanctuary was set up in 1988 for protection and conservation of shrinking and dying leaf oak forests of the Central Himalayan Region.
 This former capital of Chand Rajas of Kumaon is now home for clean mid altitude wildlife sanctuary.
 Binsar Hills, also known as Jhandi Dhar, rise to height of 2412 meters offer perfect view of Almora town, Greater Himalayan Valley and Kumaon Hills.

 Fauna and Flora of Binsar Wildlife Sanctuary